 The Alumni Office is run by Gertie Makuvise, the Alumni Officer.
 It acts as a link between OGs (Old Georgians), St George’s, the OGA (Old Georgians’ Association) and the EFFT (Ex Fide Fiducia Trust).

 What’s the difference between the Alumni Office and the OGs’ Association?

 The Alumni Office is based at the College, and is a Department within the School’s Administration block.
 The worldwide OG database is confidential in its entirety, and is maintained by the Alumni Office.

-Every student (‘alumnus’) who leaves the College (or Hartmann House), at whatever form (or grade), is considered an OG forever.
-An alumnus will complete a basic valete form which is handed to the Alumni Department so that he can be added to the database – at absolutely no cost to him, whatsoever.
+Every student (‘alumnus’) who leaves the College (or Hartmann House), at whatever Form (or Grade), is considered an OG forever.
+An alumnus will complete a basic valete form which is handed to the Alumni Department so that he/she can be added to the database – at absolutely no cost to him, whatsoever.